 Just like Scream, The Last Final Girl by Stephen Graham Jones examines common, somewhat stereotypical, elements of the slasher genre.
 Part screenplay, part novel, this book follows Lindsay—our beautiful heroine—as she tries to make it to the end, with our killer in a Michael Jackson mask, Jones, not far behind.
 It’s an homage to the genre that’s sure to amuse and delight fans.

 Filled with as much dark humor as there are scares, if you're looking for books like Scream, this is the read for you.

 For fans of: Halloween (1978)

-> A list about slasher films isn’t complete without a mention of the Halloween series.
+A list about slasher films isn’t complete without a mention of the Halloween series.
 We’re first introduced to Michael Myers on Halloween night of 1963 when he’s six-years-old—already a killer.
-Fifteen years later, he’s escaped from a mental institution and has a new target.
+15 years later, he’s escaped from a mental institution and has a new target.

-> While you might not consider Agatha Christie to be compatible with slasher films, there’s a murderer on the loose in her thrilling novel Hallowe’en Party.
-Thirteen-year-old Joyce Reynolds recalls a murder she witnessed years ago, and is then found dead at the end of a Halloween party—drowned in an apple-bobbing tub.
+While you might not consider Agatha Christie to be compatible with slasher films, there’s a murderer on the loose in her thrilling novel Hallowe’en Party.
+13-year-old Joyce Reynolds recalls a murder she witnessed years ago, and is then found dead at the end of a Halloween party—drowned in an apple-bobbing tub.
 As more murder continue to happen, detective Hercule Poirot investigates to find the killer.

-> This post is sponsored by Open Road Media.
+This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Lineup to continue publishing the true crime and creepy stories you love.